Skip to main content

 Step 3: Add Android Configuration

-Place the google-services-appdna.json file in the Android app directory:
+Place the google-services-appdna.json file in the Android app module directory:

 your-project/